osct/openaccessrepository/docs/oar-shibboleth.rst

 In order to activate the particular Shibboleth SSO authentication support you have to:

- 1) customize the external_authentication_sso.py file in order to support your particular system;
+ 1) customize the external_authentication_sso.py file in order to support your particular system
  2) properly setting up access_control_config.py file
- 3) properly configuring your Apache module
- 4) update your Apache configuration WRT Invenio
+ 3) properly configuring your Apache module and update your Apache configuration